msdickinson/DickinsonBros/README.md

 <br/>

 <a href="https://github.com/msdickinson/DickinsonBros.Logger">
-    Logger – adds correlation ids and redaction to all logging
+    Logger – Adds correlation ids and redaction to all logging
 </a>
 <br/>
 <a href="https://github.com/msdickinson/DickinsonBros.Logger.Abstractions">